 Where the Bauhaus was born

-Weimar’s new home of all things Bauhaus, the bauhaus museum weimar, is set to open in April 2019 to showcase the world’s oldest and largest Bauhaus collection started by Walter Gropius in 1920 in an interactive, multimedia set-up.
+Weimar’s new home of all things Bauhaus, the bauhaus museum weimar, opened in April 2019.
+It showcases the world’s oldest Bauhaus collection started by Walter Gropius in 1920 in an interactive, multimedia set-up.
 Expect iconic objects such as Marcel Breuer’s chairs or the Wagenfeld lamp and a stunning, contemporary building at the heart of Weimar new modernism quarter.
-More relevant sites in Weimar are the world’s first residential Bauhaus building “Haus am Horn”, currently under renovation for the 100th anniversary and re-opening in May 2019, and “Haus Hohe Pappeln“, the private home of Modernist icon Henry van de Velde who prepared the ground for the ideas of the Bauhaus school.
+More relevant sites in Weimar are the world’s first residential Bauhaus building “Haus am Horn”, which re-opened in May 2019 after extensive renovation, and “Haus Hohe Pappeln“, the private home of Modernist icon Henry van de Velde who prepared the ground for the ideas of the Bauhaus school.

 To continue on the Bauhaus trail in Thuringia, head for Apolda and Gera to see a variety of Bauhaus era architecture.
 In Dornburg where the only Bauhaus workshop outside Weimar was founded in 1920, there are still ceramics masters at work at the Dornburg Pottery Workhop and in Probsztella, visitors are invited to stay in the Bauhaus hotel “Haus des Volkes”, a unique testament to pure Bauhaus style including interior design, furnishing and colours.

 Bauhaus and Modernism in Saxony